TheRenegadeCoder/sample-programs-website/sources/programs/reverse-string/swift/how-to-implement-the-solution.md

 ```

 Swift has an unusual approach to Strings.
 Swift stores all characters in Strings
 as Unicode, even if they are within the ASCII character set.
-Therefore, we don’t
+Therefore, we donâ€™t
 need to do anything funky to cover all our edge cases: Swift can innately handle
 accented characters, Cyrillic, kanji, and so on.

 While this allows Swift to seamlessly handle emoji and languages that use
 non-English characters, it can make working with Strings a bit more complicated.

-Swift’s String API has changed frequently from version to version, as Apple
+Swiftâ€™s String API has changed frequently from version to version, as Apple
 continually tries to balance universal language support with ease of use.
 In
-early versions, Swift Strings were more like Javascript’s String implementation,
+early versions, Swift Strings were more like Javascriptâ€™s String implementation,
 where Strings were not quite arrays, but you could still call a specific
 character by indexing into it with an integer value.